samuel-deng/math4ml_su24/syllabus.md

 This course is not meant to be a replacement for the undergraduate level courses that are already prerequisites to machine learning:
 - Multivariable calculus at an undergraduate level (e.g., Math 1201, Math 1205).
 - Linear algebra at an undergraduate level (e.g., Math 2010, COMS 3251).
-- Probability theory (with calculus) at an undergraduate level (e.g., Math 2015, Math 1201).
+- Probability theory (with calculus) at an undergraduate level (e.g., Stats 2015, Stats 1201).
 - Discrete mathematics at an undergraduate level (e.g., COMS 3203).

 Instead, this course assumes familiarity with the above prerequisites and our main goal will be to focus on building up to advanced topics, techniques, and applications from the above subjects that may have been glossed over in an introductory course that will be useful in further study of machine learning.
 That being said, we *do not* assume that you are an expert in any of the above prerequisites to take this course; we hope that the additional practice you receive in this course gets you a little closer to that.

 This course will also integrate some basic numerical Python programming to allow students to get comfortable with numerical computing packages such as `numpy` and `pandas` before using them more intensively in a future machine learning course.
 Because of this, we *recommend* previous exposure to basic Python programming, but this is not strictly required if you are willing to learn the basics as the course progresses.
 Previous exposure to programming (possibly in a different language) should be sufficient for this.
 The required programming for this course will be relatively light.

+### Formal Prerequisites
+**Required prerequisites:** These are *hard* prerequisites for the course:
+- Linear Algebra, at the undergraduate level (e.g. Math 2010, COMS 3251).
+- Discrete mathematics at the undergraduate level (e.g., COMS 3203).
+  - Should have covered proofs and at least discrete probability up to random variables andd joint distributions (COMS 3203 does this).
+- Single-variable calculus at the undergraduate level.
+- Some programming course at the introductory level.

+The above courses are strictly required to take this course.

+**Suggested prerequisites:** These are the *soft* prerequisites for the course.
+These courses are not strictly required, but anticipate needing to engage in some self study if you haven't taken the following courses before:
+- Multi-variable calculus at an undergraduate level (e.g. Math 1201, Math 1205).
+- A full course on Probability and statistics at an undergraduate level (e.g. Stats 2015, Stats 1201).

 If you are unsure if you meet the prerequisites above, please email the instructor.

 ## Resources and Links

-There will be no official textbook for this course, but we will (very) roughly follow some of the topics and applications from the textbook *Mathematics for Machine Learning* by Marc Peter Deisenroth, A. Aldo Faisal, and Chen Soon Ong.
+There will be no official textbook for this course, we will sometimes follow some topics and applications from the textbook *Mathematics for Machine Learning* by Marc Peter Deisenroth, A. Aldo Faisal, and Chen Soon Ong, but all of the slides are from scratch.
 All slides will be published before each lecture in [Course Content]({{ site.baseurl }}{% link content.md %}) so students can follow along during lecture.
 Optional readings will occasionally be posted.
+Required readings are "integrated" within the problems sets; all the problem sets will be exposition-proof-exposition style, so you can follow along with the derivation while filling in interesting details yourself.

 Though this class assumes that you’ve taken courses in each of the following areas, you may want to brush up.
 Along with *Mathematics for Machine Learning* by Marc Peter Deisenroth, A. Aldo Faisal, and Chen Soon Ong, here are a few more undergraduate-level resources for the following subjects.